MicrosoftDocs/memdocs/memdocs/intune/fundamentals/tutorial-walkthrough-endpoint-manager.md

     By default, when you open the Microsoft Intune admin center, you'll see the **Home page** pane.
 This pane provides an overall visual snapshot of tenant status and compliance status, as well as other helpful related links.

-2. From the navigation pane, select **Dashboard** to display overall details about the devices and client apps in your Intune tenant.
-If you are starting with a new Intune tenant, you will not have any enrolled devices yet.
+2. From the navigation pane, select **Dashboard** to display overall details about the devices and apps for your Intune tenant.
+If you are starting with a new Intune tenant, you won't have any enrolled devices or added apps yet.

     :::image type="content" alt-text="Screenshot of the Microsoft Intune admin center - Dashboard" source="./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-02.png" lightbox="./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-02.png":::

     Intune lets you manage your workforce's devices and apps, including how they access your company data.
 To use this mobile device management (MDM) service, the devices must first be enrolled in Intune.
 When a device is enrolled, it is issued an MDM certificate.
 This certificate is used to communicate with the Intune service.